Saffith/PICO8-WTK/README.md

 `panel.style`

 The panel's style.
-Accepted values:
-* 1: Convex
-* 2: Concave
-* 3: Flat
+Accepted values are `panel.raised`, `panel.sunken`, and `panel.flat`.

 `panel.new([width, height,] [color,] [draggable,] [style])`

 Creates a new panel.
 If draggable is true, the user can click and drag the panel to move it.
-Styles are the same as above.
+Styles are the same as above. `color` defaults to `6`, `draggable` defaults to `false`, and `style` defaults to `panel.raised`.

 `panel:add_child(w, x, y)`